pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_120.md

 1. **14.** The apparatus of claim 10, further comprising:

-5

-10

-determining (404) whether the event is a userinitiated event or a software-initiated event; if the event is a user-initiated event directly transitioning (406) the integrated circuit from the first state of performance to the third state of performance based upon detecting the user event, if the event is a software-initiated event transitioning (408) the integrated circuit from the first state of performance to the second state of performance.

 voltage regulation logic to change an operating voltage of the first integrated circuit, the voltage regulation logic to receive a signal from the program.

-15

-**24.** The machine-readable medium of claim 23, further comprising instructions which, when executed by the machine, cause the machine to perform the further operations comprising:

 1. **15.** The apparatus of claim 10, wherein the instructions reside in a Basic Input Output System.